-Designed to showcase the wonderful scenery you can expect to find in this Area of Outstanding Natural Beauty, watch our new video for an insight into 11 must-visit towns and villages in South Devon.
+Designed to showcase the wonderful scenery you can expect to find in this Area of Outstanding Natural Beauty, watch our video for an insight into 11 must visit places in South Devon.

 The third generation hydraulic Sea Tractor is the perfect way to access Burgh Island at high tide.
 So whether you’re heading across to explore this historic island, or to simply enjoy a meal at the iconic Pilchard Inn, this is a great option if the tides are against you and you are unable to cross the sand on foot.
 The fare is £2.00 each way.

 Take a look at our cottages in Bigbury-on-Sea.

 The popular sailing town of Salcombe is home to 7 sandy beaches, some of which are located at East Portlemouth, reached by the small foot passenger ferry.
 With beautiful options including the aptly named ‘Sunny Cove’, the peaceful ‘Small’s Cove’, and the popular inlets of South Sands and North Sands, those wanting to build sandcastles, swim, or paddleboard have plenty of options.

 Take a look at our Salcombe blog articles for some more inspiration on what to do and see on your next holiday in Salcombe.